-- 1. Close the gap between the progress made by SEND and non SEND students in core subjects - 2.
-Close the gap in attendance figures between SEND and non SEND. - 3.
+- 1. Close the gap between the progress made by PP and non PP students in core subjects - 2.
+Close the gap in attendance figures between PP, SEND and non PP or SEND. - 3.
 To support students with issues of gender identity Gender identity